 Different types of elevators have various space requirements.
 Some require a pit or additional machine room, so it’s important to assess your building conditions before choosing.

-Space Requirement: Traction machine integrated at the top of the shaft, saving machine room space
+Machine Room-Less Elevator (MRL) | Traction machine integrated at the top of the shaft, saving machine room space | Modern residential buildings, apartment complexes | Space-saving, energy-efficient |

 4. Safety